-In a therapy group, six to eight people meet face-to-face with two trained group therapists and talk about what is troubling them.
+In a therapy group, five to eight people meet face-to-face with two trained group therapists and talk about what is troubling them.
 Members give feedback to each other by expressing their own feelings about what someone says or does.
 This interaction gives group members an opportunity to try out new ways of behaving and to learn more about the way they interact with others.
 What makes the situation unique is that it is a safe system.
 The content of the group sessions is confidential; what members talk about or disclose is not discussed outside the group.
 Members work to establish a level of trust that allows them to talk personally and honestly.
 Group trust is enhanced when all members make a commitment to the group.

 Why Does Group Therapy Work?

 When people come into a group and interact freely with other group members, they usually recreate those difficulties that brought them to group therapy in the first place.
 Under the skilled direction of the group therapists, the group is able to give support, offer alternatives, or gently confront the person.
 In this way the difficulty becomes resolved, alternative behaviors are learned, and the person develops new social techniques or ways of relating to people.
 During group therapy, people begin to see that they are not alone.
 Many people feel they are unique because of their problems, and it is encouraging to hear that other people have similar difficulties.

 What do I talk about when I am in group therapy?